LujanSolo/social-network-api/README.md

 <br />

-To begin, POST or create a new user.
+To begin testing routes in Insomnia, POST or create a new user.
 Copy the following object:
 ```json
 {
   "username": "Jack",